milankinen/ffux/README.md

-After you have created the dispatcher instance and started to listen the state model changes, you can use your stores' **action creators**. `ffux` creates these action creators automatically based on you `StoreDef` actions.
+After you have created the dispatcher instance and started to listen the state model changes, you can use your stores' **action creators**. `ffux` creates these action creators automatically based on your `StoreDef` actions.
 These action creators are just plain functions that can be accessed from inside the `dispacher.listen`
 callback: